MikeyBeez/speakit/README.md

 Place the file where you put put your personal binaries.
 For example:

-mkdir ~/local/binchmod +
+mkdir ~/local/bin
 vim ~/local/bin/speakit.sh
 chmod +x ~/local/bin/speakit.sh

-Then I create a a keyboard shortcut for the command bash ~/local/bin/speakit.sh (usually I map it to ctrl k)
+Then I create a custom keyboard shortcut for the command bash ~/local/bin/speakit.sh (usually I map it to ctrl k)  Here's how to do that in Ubuntu:  https://help.ubuntu.com/stable/ubuntu-help/keyboard-shortcuts-set.html.en